 Alison is an attorney at Loevy & Loevy who represents plaintiffs in a range of civil rights cases, including cases arising from wrongful convictions and abuses occurring in prisons and jails.
-Alison also represents whistleblowers in a case involving fraud committed by government contractors.

 Before joining Loevy & Loevy, Alison was pro bono counsel at Sidley Austin LLP, where she managed the firm’s prisoners’ rights project.
 In that role, Alison represented prisoners and arrestees whose constitutional rights were violated while they were incarcerated or during arrest.
 Before that, Alison was a litigation partner at Barack Ferrazzano Kirschbaum & Nagelberg LLP, where she represented corporate and individual clients involved in complex commercial litigation.